 The Snowflake architecture offers the highest level of “peace of mind.”
 The platform guarantees data consistency and security, making it ideal for highly regulated industries like finance and healthcare where data governance is paramount.
 The trade-off has historically been cost and flexibility, although recent moves toward open formats are mitigating the flexibility concern.

 Databricks advocates for a “Lakehouse” architecture.
 In this model, data resides in open formats (primarily Parquet/Delta Lake) in the customer’s own cloud storage account (AWS S3, Azure Blob, Google Cloud Storage).
+Databricks provides the compute engine to process this data, but the data itself is decoupled from the engine.

 Key architectural features:

+A critical subplot in this architectural war is the rise of Apache Iceberg.
 Iceberg is an open table format that brings warehouse reliability to data lakes, similar to Databricks’ Delta Lake.

 The primary driver for recent platform investments is Generative AI.
 As businesses move from “data collection” to “intelligence generation,” the platform that best supports AI workflows will win the enterprise.
+Both vendors have launched comprehensive suites to capture this market: Snowflake Cortex and Databricks Mosaic AI.

 What this means in practice: